awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing-delete.md

 1. Open the [https://console.aws.amazon.com/ram/home#OwnedResourceShares:](https://console.aws.amazon.com/ram/home#OwnedResourceShares:) page in the AWS RAM console\.

 1. Because AWS RAM resource shares exist in specific AWS Regions, choose the appropriate AWS Region from the dropdown list in the upper\-right corner of the console\.
+To see resource shares that contain global resources, you must set the AWS Region to US East \(N\.
+Virginia\), \(`us-east-1`\)\.
+For more information about sharing global resources, see [Sharing Regional resources compared to global resources](working-with-regional-vs-global.md)\.

 1. Select the resource share you want to delete\.
-Be sure to select the correct resource share\.
 **Warning**
+ Be sure to select the correct resource share\.
 You can't recover a resource share after you delete it\.

 1. Choose **Delete**, then in the confirmation message, choose **Delete**\.